doctorfree/MusicPlayerPlus/README.md

 mppinit import
 ```

-or to skip WAV format media conversion and just perform the Beets import:
+or to skip WAV/M4A format media conversion and just perform the Beets import:

 ```
 mpplus -I